pflenker/pflenker.github.io/_posts/2019-11-08-rust-text-editor.md

 JavaScript has started to fade.

 That's why I started to learn Rust, and I have re-implemented `kilo` as a learning experience.
 But *why*?
-In order to learn Rust, I wanted ro re-implement a well-understood piece of software, so that I could focus on the language without getting lost in the implementation details.
+In order to learn Rust, I wanted to re-implement a well-understood piece of software, so that I could focus on the language without getting lost in the implementation details.
 But I did not want to re-implement stuff I used JavaScript for, as I think that JavaScript is designed